Summer Stephan

-Early life
+Early life and education

-Summer received her Bachelor of Arts degree from the University of California, Davis and her Juris Doctor from the University of the Pacific, McGeorge School of Law.
+Summer received her Bachelor of Arts degree from the University of California, Davis, and her Juris Doctor from the University of the Pacific, McGeorge School of Law.

 Career

-Stephen served as a Deputy District Attorney in San Diego County for 28 years, trying more than 100 jury cases.
-Stephan served as Chief of the District Attorney’s North County Branch as well as Chief of the Sex Crimes and Human Trafficking Division.
-From 2012-2017, she served as Chief Deputy District Attorney under her predecessor, Bonnie Dumanis, who upon her retirement appointed Stephen directly to her position as interim District Attorney in 2017.
+Stephan served as a deputy district attorney in San Diego County for 28 years, trying more than 100 jury cases.
+Stephan served as Chief of the District Attorney's North County Branch as well as Chief of the Sex Crimes and Human Trafficking Division.
+From 2012 to 2017, she served as Chief Deputy District Attorney under her predecessor, Bonnie Dumanis, who upon her retirement appointed Stephen directly to her position as interim district attorney in 2017.